 Louise Andrews – was a member of Earthworks, a commune in Franklin, VT and worked on their alternative newspaper.
-She participated in women’s conferences and consciousness-raising during this time, and grew as a femininist.
+She participated in women’s conferences and consciousness-raising during this time, and grew as a feminist.
 She learned about working with animals and growing, producing and eating healthy food while at Earthworks, as well as participating in Unity Players, a political street theatre group.
+Listen to Louise's story here, via Digital Vermont, a project of the Vermont Historical Society.

 Melinda Moulton – while working at Harvard with Dr. James Watson, co-discoverer of the DNA helix and father of the Human Genome Project, Melinda joined in the antiwar and civil rights protests of the time.
 She met her future husband and eventually moved into a tent in Huntington, Vermont in 1972, and lived with her infant and partner with no running water, no phone, no TV until they built their own stone house, inspired by Helen and Scott Nearing.
 She collected 36 truckloads of stone with a baby on her back.
-Fast forward to the early 80’s: She provided the leadership to produce a 25-year incremental redevelopment project for Burlington’s waterfront and pioneered new concepts in environmental and socially conscious redevelopment.
+Fast forward to the early 80s: She provided the leadership to produce a 25-year incremental redevelopment project for Burlington’s waterfront and pioneered new concepts in environmental and socially conscious redevelopment.
+Listen to Melinda's story here on VPR's No Make Up podcast.

 View highlights from the study here.